coreybutler/nvm-windows/README.md

 The core concepts of this version manager are pretty simple, so the core code base is pretty focused/simple.
 I've done some work to make this project available on all operating systems.
 The only reason it's been so slow to release is anticipation of an explosion of new installers (chocolatey, homebrew, rpm, .deb, .msi, etc).
 I've partnered up with BitRock to simplify creation of some of these, but the BitRock installers don't support all of these.

 Of course, I would also love to have additional maintainers.
-If you're new to Go, that's OK - I was too, and that's what code reviews are for.
+I greatly appreciate the existing maintainers who are answering questions and responding to issues, but be advised I have always been and am currently the only person working on new feature development (aside from some incredible contributions from people).
+I've been preoccupied with paid contract work to a) live and b) bootstrap [author.io](https://author.io) (a company to support this project and several others).
+My time has been very limited.

 # Node Version Manager (nvm) for Windows